Not all cars were built to meet California’s so-called “50-State” emissions standards.

 Conclusion

-Consult your vehicle’s emissions label or catalyst sticker to know for sure whether it is 49-State or 50-State.
+Consult your vehicle’s emissions label or catalyst sticker to know for sure whether it is 49 state emissions or 50 state emissions.

 States that have adopted CARB emissions